CSCI-4611-Spring-2022/Lecture-2/README.md

 Detailed explanation of this code can be found in the [lecture video](https://mediaspace.umn.edu/media/t/1_82qcjrft).

+You can run the program on [GitHub pages](https://csci-4611-spring-2022.github.io/Lecture-2).

 ## Prerequisites

 To work with this code, you will first need to install [Node.js](https://nodejs.org/en/) and [Visual Studio Code](https://code.visualstudio.com/).